Min. 1st Qu. Median Mean 3rd Qu. Max.

 Mode and Share Concentration.

 Sometimes, none of the above work well.
 With categorical data, for example, distributions are easier to describe with other statistics.
 The mode is the most common observation: the value with the highest observed frequency.
-We can also measure the spread/dispersion of the frequencies, or compare the highest frequency to the average frequency to measure concentration at the mode.
+We can also measure the spread of the frequencies or concentration at the mode vs elsewhere.

 Code